qgis/qwc2/doc/plugins.md

 ----------------------------------------------------------------
 Compute routes and isochrones.

-Requites `routingServiceUrl` in `config.json` pointing to a Valhalla routing service.
+Requires `routingServiceUrl` in `config.json` pointing to a Valhalla routing service.

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|